bouncmpe150/python-notes/TeachingCodesGuide.md

    This video shows you how a Quiz looks like, and how you submit your solutions.

    Note that the quiz in the video contains only one question; however, there might be multiple questions in an exam or a quiz.
 If that's the case, then you are supposed to write your solution to corresponding questionXXX/src/Main.py.
-Please see the example below that shows the correspondence between the questions displayed on the Teaching.Codes plugin and the project folders under Project window.
+Please see the example below that shows the correspondence between the questions displayed on the Teaching.Codes plugin and the project folders under Project window. **Make sure you write your code to the correct file.**

    ![](figures/correspondence.png)